 For Ski Groups

 Alyeska enjoys one of the longest winters – the resort typically opens the week of Thanksgiving and operates through the end of April.
-When conditions permit, spring skiing is available during the month of May.

 Starting mid-February just in time for President’s Week, the amount of daylight hours in Alaska starts exceeding that of the continental US.
 We highly recommend a mid-spring visit when conditions are sublime.
 The world-renowned Iditarod Dog-Sled Race starts the first week of March, officially kicking off spring festivities in the region.